 helpful.
 Psoriasis is an inflammatory process in the skin and omega-3

 fatty acids in fish oils, such as EPA and DHA, reduce inflammation.
-You can find

 Chondroitin

 sulfate may be helpful.
-See the study below.

 Inositol

-Topical Vitamin D
+Topical vitamin D

-could be helpful
+could be helpful.

 Turmeric or

-Folate supplementation may be helpful in patients with psoriasis who are
+Folic acid supplementation may be helpful in patients with psoriasis who are

 being treated with methotrexate.

-Psoriasis and Diet
+Psoriasis and diet

 The significance of diet and associated factors in psoriasis.